 What Are Emotions?

 This was the next step from Plutchik's wheel of emotions.
-The wheel is a much easier design for patients to understand because it also uses colors to classify both positive and negative emotions as well as making it easier to identify opposing emotions.
-This was also beneficial because it was easier to identify the different intensities from a single emotion and the relationship between one emotion and another.
+The wheel is a much easier design for clients to understand because it also uses colors to classify both positive and negative emotions as well as making it easier to identify opposing emotions.
+This wheel was also beneficial because it was easier to identify the different intensities from a single emotion and the relationship between one emotion and another.

 In 2012 a research piece based on Plutchik's petals determined that perhaps psychologists were too broad in their definition of emotions.
 Analysis of 42 facial muscles used to create emotional responses was only able to create four basic emotions; every other was either too similar or a sub emotion of one of those four.
 For example, the facial reaction to surprise and that of fear were similar; though this could also be because the wide-eyed look is a survival instinct to increase visual attention, essential in most situations that elicit fear or surprise.